UwayoOlga/Student-STEM-Performance-Prediction/README.md

 max     37443.000000  721259.000000    3.364432e+00  ...
 2.335039e+00  3.176849e+00  1.519779e+00
 No missing values
 ```
+Why NaN?
+These are your target variables that haven't been created yet when the descriptive statistics are generated.
+The NaN appears because:
+The success column is created later in the process
+The final_result_encoded column is also created during target variable preparation
+At the time of descriptive statistics, these columns exist but are empty

 **Key Statistical Findings:**
 - **StudentInfo Dataset**: 8,149 students with 14 features